 There is nothing that I love more than going on a gorgeous walk or hike around the Blue Ridge Mountains and stopping to picnic in Asheville.
 Asheville is full of picnic areas.

-Below, we are sharing our favorite Asheville picnic spots as locals along with the best picnic areas near Asheville, the Blue Ridge Parkway, and Western North Carolina.
+We are sharing our favorite Asheville picnic spots as locals along with the best picnic areas near Asheville, the Blue Ridge Parkway, the Great Smoky Mountains, and Western North Carolina.
 Let’s get started!

 Best Picnic Areas In Asheville, NC